Fungus Culture – Susceptibility Testing

 Susceptibility testing for yeast will be performed from sterile-sites; exceptions can be made for isolates from non-sterile sites from patients that are immune compromised or in the ICU (please ensure this information is clearly indicated on the requisition).

-Susceptibility testing for filamentous fungi must be discussed and approved by the PHO Microbiologist that oversees Mycology.
+Susceptibility testing for filamentous fungi is not routinely performed and must be discussed and approved by the PHO Microbiologist that oversees Mycology.

 |Test Requested||Required Requisition(s)||Specimen Type||Minimum Volume||Collection Kit|